Motorcycle Tours Bhutan

-James & Nicola of Bhutan & Beyond took a group of 10 personal friends motorcycling through Bhutan in June 2014.
+James & Nicola, of Bhutan & Beyond, took a group of 10 personal friends motorcycling through Bhutan a few years ago.
 We can personally attest to this mode of travel as being just so much fun and so rewarding that we will be doing it again as often as we can.
-The pillion passengers also thoroughly enjoyed the adventure and generally felt safe and secure.

 A Paradise For Bikers

 Royal Enfield initially started out as an English engineering company manufacturing bicycles, stationary engines and rifle parts.
-Hence the adage for their motorcycles “built like a gun goes like a bullet’.
 Royal Enfield manufactured it’s first motorcycle in 1901 and it was essentially a 150cc bicycle with a 1.5 bhp engine mounted over the front wheel.

 Royal Enfield merged with Alldays & Onions in 1907 and made cars called Enfield Alldays till 1925.
 Royal Enfield first started production of the 500cc Bullet motorcycle in 1932.
 Royal Enfield also made various models like the WD/C 350cc side valve, WD/C 350cc OH, WD/G 350cc OHV, WD/L 570cc SV and, the famous 125cc “flying flea” during world war II in an effort to help in the war.